hassan-pmp/pmp/til.md

 - Are we reporting out the right things at the right time to the right people?
 # 03.12.2022 Lessons Learned: Tips and Tricks
 - Before any action, I must inform Sponsor(s) about the next steps of the project and after his/her/thier green light, will move on the next step.
 - Ask Two key questions in the meetings: 1) Who will be responsible, 2) When will recieved answer?
+- If Project is running late
+  - More resources
+  - Reduce quality
+  - Overlap tasks
+  - Let Project slip
+  - Abandon the project
+- If you are overspent
+  - Reduce Quality (or Scope)
+  - Overspend
 # 02.12.2022 Parking lot: Intesting Tpoics to know
 - 25/10 crowd sourcing approach
 - Penny Game Agile